theopensourceway/guidebook/CONTRIBUTING.md

 We aim to make contributing to The Open Source Way a pleasant and enriching experience for all project participants, and we welcome contributions of all kinds.

-## Getting started
+## Getting acclimated
-This project uses a GitHub-based workflow to manage Markdown-formatted files that combine to form a guidebook.
-Each **chapter** is a Markdown file.
-Chapters are organized into **sections** denoted by folders.
+This project uses a GitHub-based workflow to manage Markdown-formatted files that combine to form a **guidebook**.
+Each **chapter** of the guidebook is a Markdown file.
+Chapter files are organized into **sections** denoted by folders.
 Review [the composition](https://github.com/theopensourceway/guidebook) of the Open Source Way guidebook to determine where you'd like to make your first contribution.

 Additionally, you can review outstanding [issues](https://github.com/theopensourceway/guidebook/issues) and help us address them.
-You can also brainstorm ideas with the project maintainers and community by initiating a [discussion](https://github.com/theopensourceway/guidebook/discussions).
+You can also brainstorm ideas with the project maintainers and community members by initiating a [discussion](https://github.com/theopensourceway/guidebook/discussions).

 For a more comprehensive look at the project, read [the wiki](https://github.com/theopensourceway/the-project/wiki).